brettimus/html5-boilerplate-cli/README.md

 ```

 ## Use your own templates
+If you want to put use your own templates instead of the html5 boilerplate ones, you can do that! :confetti_ball:

-Place the templates you'd like to use in `~/.html5bp/*`.
-(Sorry, Windows folk, but this will won't work for ya.)
+Place your templates in `~/.html5bp/default/*`. **(Sorry, Windows folk, but this will won't work for ya.)**